Book Now

 • Ajima Temple: Temple of Goddess Mamo Pusaki, who is known as the protector of the stupa.
 It is located to the north of the main Boudhanath stupa.

-• Guru Lhakhang Monastery: the monastery is believed to be the oldest Nyingma monastery in the area.
+• Guru Lhakhang Monastery: The monastery is believed to be the oldest Nyingma monastery in the area.
 The main attraction in the monastery is the beautiful statues of Guru Padma Sanbhava, Amitabha Buddha, and Arya Avalokiteshwara.

 • Jhamchen Lhakhang Monastery: the monastery has a 32-foot-high statue of Maitreya Buddha.
 The Jhamchen Lhakhang Monastery is preserving Sakya tradition and ritual practice.

-• Samtenling Monastery: This is the oldest and first-ever Tibetan monastery built in the Boudhanath and is located on the east side of the main stupa.
+• Samtenling Monastery: This is the oldest and first-ever Tibetan monastery built in Boudhanath and is located on the east side of the main stupa.

 • Dilyak Yebam Monastery: This monastery is also known as the Dhapsang Monastery of the Thousand Buddhas.
 Here, all the Buddhists practice rituals and other religious activities.

 Nagarkot: It is a pristine location located 32 km east of Kathmandu in the Bhaktapur district of Nepal.
-The Nagarkot Valley is an amazing location to view the Himalayas of the Kathmandu Valley, which include the Annapurna range, Manaslu range, Ganesh Himal range, Langtang range, Jugal range, Rolwaling range, and many more, with mesmerizing views of the Kathmandu valley and Shivapuri National Park.
+The Nagarkot Valley is an amazing location to view the Himalayas of the Kathmandu Valley, which include the Annapurna range, Manaslu range, Ganesh Himal range, Langtang range, Jugal range, Rolwaling range, and many more, with mesmerizing views of the Kathmandu Valley and Shivapuri National Park.
 The hilltop location is an amazing destination to relax, enjoy a cup of tea, coffee, or lunch, and savor the wonderful views of the mountain range.
 Some of the notable mountain peaks that are visible from Nagarkot are Mt.
 Everest and Mt.
 Langtang, as long as the weather is clear and the sky is unobstructed.
 Similarly, the Nagarkot View Tower is an excellent destination to watch the sunrise and sunset.
 It is a great spot to enjoy the peace while staying in the lap of nature.

-Bhaktapur Durbar Square: The Bhaktapur Durbar Square is the royal palace complex located in Bhaktapur district of Nepal.
+Bhaktapur Durbar Square: The Bhaktapur Durbar Square is the royal palace complex located in the Bhaktapur district of Nepal.
 The Durbar Square is a museum of medieval art and architecture that has many wooden carvings that are intricately placed in the monuments and artifacts.
 Similarly, there are various attractions in the area, which are as follows:

 • 55 Window Palace: With 55 exquisitely carved windows that highlight Newar's artistry and historical value, it is a breathtaking architectural wonder.